rstacruz/vim-from-scratch/README.md

 The config above will install 2 plugins.
 Both are optional, but I recommend them:

 - [**vim-sensible**](https://github.com/tpope/vim-sensible) enables some good "sensible" defaults, such as turning on syntax highlighting.
-This is superfluous in some vim forks like Neovim and [Oni], so I suggest to conditionally load it only when needed.
+This is superfluous in some vim forks like Neovim so I suggest to conditionally load it only when needed.

   ```vim
   if !has('nvim') && !exists('g:gui_oni') | Plug 'tpope/vim-sensible' | endif
   ```

 - [**vim-opinion**](https://github.com/rstacruz/vim-opinion) enables some good "opinionated" defaults that I prefer (I'm the author of this plugin!).
-This has some settings that I think will do well for most setups, such as [incremental search] and so on.
+This has some settings that I think will do well for most setups, such as incremental search and so on.

   ```vim
   Plug 'rstacruz/vim-opinion'
   ```

+### More plugins

 Apart from these plugins, feel free to add them.
 Here are some more that I can recommend to almost every developer: